Raphaël Gesqua: Biography

-In 2017, the music of the feature film Livide, by Julien Maury and Alexandre Bustillo, is published in limited double CD edition, by Kronos Records.

-Still in 2017, Raphaël composed the soundtrack for Kirby at War (La Guerre de Kirby), directed by Marc Azéma and Jean Depelley, for France Télévisions.
+In 2017, the music of the feature film Livid, by Julien Maury and Alexandre Bustillo, is published in limited double CD edition, by Kronos Records.
+Still in 2017, Gesqua also composed the soundtrack for Kirby at War (La Guerre de Kirby), directed by Marc Azéma and Jean Depelley, for France Télévisions.

-He also worked on the music for the virtual reality videogame Neon Seoul Outrun, for Playsnak company.
+Gesqua also worked on the music for the virtual reality videogame Neon Seoul Outrun.

-Last, Raphaël worked again with Christophe Monier for his latest film A Grenade under the Shirt (Une Grenade sous la Chemise), produced by Terra Cinema, and for which he won best music prize at Crash Test film festival 2020, among 3 other prizes for the film.
+Lastly, Gesqua worked again with Christophe Monier for his latest film A Grenade under the Shirt (Une Grenade sous la Chemise), produced by Terra Cinema, and for which he won best music prize at Crash Test film festival 2020, among 3 other prizes for the film.

-Also in 2018, the composer is hired by the company Microïds to re-orchestrate and compose new novel themes for the remake of the video game Toki (Juju Densetsu in Japan), and also to realize the sound design of the game.
+Also in 2018, the composer is hired by the company Microïds to re-orchestrate and compose new novel themes for the remake of the video game Toki, and to realize the sound design of the game.

-Finally, in 2018, Raphaël Gesqua was named "Member of honor" by the MO5.COM association, as a video game world personality supporting their initiative.
+Finally, in 2018, Gesqua was named "Member of honor" by the MO5.COM association, as a video game world personality supporting their initiative.

-In 2019, the composer was hired by the company Color Dreams Productions to compose the music of The Red Spider, aka L'Araignée Rouge, the first interactive feature film, initiated by Robert Hossein, and directed by Frank Florino, starring Tchéky Karyo, Laura Smet, Francis Renaud, Pascal Elbe and Alessandra Martines.
+In 2019, Gesqua was hired by the company Color Dreams Productions to compose the music of The Red Spider, directed by Frank Florino.

-In 2020, he composed the music for the feature film The Thing Behind the Door, aka La Chose Derrière la Porte, directed by Fabrice Blin, as well as for Première Ligne, another feature film, this time directed by Francis Renaud.
+In 2020, Gesqua composed the music for the feature film The Thing Behind the Door, aka La Chose Derrière la Porte, directed by Fabrice Blin, as well as for Première ligne, another feature film, this time directed by Francis Renaud.

-Also in 2020, the composer returned to the documentary world to compose the music for Jack Kirby, the D-Day, a sequel to Kirby at War, still directed by Marc Azéma and Jean Depelley.
+Also in 2020, Gesqua returned to the documentary world to compose the music for Jack Kirby, the D-Day, a sequel to Kirby at War, still directed by Marc Azéma and Jean Depelley.
 The same year, he reunited with Julien Maury and Alexandre Bustillo, to compose the music for their feature film The Deep House.

-In 2021, he composed the music for the video game "Asterix and Obelix: Slap them all!" from Microïds, for which he also produces the sound design and some voices.
+In 2021, Gesqua composed the music for the video game Asterix and Obelix: Slap them all!, for which he also produced the sound design and some voices.

-During the year 2022, Gesqua composes and re-arranges the music for the video game "New Joe & Mac", for which he also produces the sound design and the voices.
+During the year 2022, Gesqua composed and re-arranged the music for the video game New Joe & Mac, for which he also produced the sound design and the voices.

-The same year, he reunited with Paul Cuisset after 25 years, to compose the music for the video game "Flashback 2", the sequel to "Flashback" and "Fade to Black".
+The same year, he reunited with Paul Cuisset after 25 years, to compose the music for the video game Flashback 2.